 What library resources can I access while library locations are closed?

 The Library’s digital offerings, including eBooks, eAudiobooks, streaming movies, research databases, and digital magazines and newspapers are available 24/7 to you while our locations are closed.
 In addition, we offer many opportunities for eLearning, so you can build valuable job skills or work on your resume, get one-on-one tutoring and homework help, all from your home.
+On June 1, 2020, the Library also began offering curbside pickup of items on hold.

 What if my items are due during the closure?
 Will I accrue late fees?